 Subsequently, lease liabilities are measured at amortized cost using the effective interest method, with interest expense recognized over the lease terms.
 When there is a change in a lease term resulting from a change in an index or a rate used to determine those payments, the Group remeasures the lease liabilities with a corresponding adjustment to the right-of-use-assets.
 However, if the carrying amount of the right-of-use assets is reduced to zero, any remaining amount of the remeasurement is recognized in profit or loss.
+For a lease modification that is not accounted for as a separate lease, the Group accounts for the remeasurement of the lease liability by (a) decreasing the carrying amount of the right-of-use asset of lease modifications that decreased the scope of the lease, and recognizing in profit or loss any gain or loss on the partial or full termination of the lease; (b) making a corresponding adjustment to the right-of-use asset of all other lease modifications.
 Lease liabilities are presented on a separate line in the consolidated balance sheets.
 Variable lease payments that do not depend on an index or a rate are recognized as expenses in the periods in which they are incurred.